 Project Selection: Following the public comment period, the TPO will work with the Technical Committee to narrow down the project list to the 17 submissions using the input provided by the public and other considerations such as the funding availability and local priorities.

 Final Approval: The TPO Board reviews and approves the final list of projects to be submitted to the NCDOT.
-This is expected to occur during their September meeting.
+This happened at the September 23 meeting.
+See the projects that were approved below.

 Once Triangle West and all other MPO’s, RPO’s, and Divisions have submitted their projects, NCDOT evaluates the projects using a scoring system to determine which ones will receive funding.

-Once submitted, the selected projects will be evaluated alongside proposals from other MPOs and NCDOT Divisions statewide.
+The projects approved at the September Board meeting will be evaluated alongside proposals from other MPOs and NCDOT Divisions statewide.
 This evaluation includes multiple rounds of data review.

 Throughout 2026, local input points will also be assigned.
 These points contribute to each project’s total score, supplementing the data-driven component according to the weighting shown in the graphic below.
 As indicated in the schedule above, the local input process will begin around mid-2026.